 This was the other extreme of Bridge Day: Extreme eating!
 Deep fried twinkies, oreos and candybars, whole turkey legs, a stacked sandwich called the 350: chicken tenders, mozzarella sticks, and fries, all on a bun.
 Something tells me BASE jumpers don’t eat many of those kinds of meals…

-A few stats from this year’s Bridge Day, courtesy of the Official Bridge Day blog:
+A few stats from last year’s Bridge Day, courtesy of the Official Bridge Day blog:

 • 450 jumpers from 41 states and 10 countries made 1,036 jumps in 6 hours.
 0 parachute failures and only a handful of relatively minor injuries (I saw one guy land in the trees, ouch!).